fukawi2/fscanary/README.md

 ### Configuration

-The default location of the config file is OS-specific and is shown in the output of `fscnary -help`.
+The default location of the config file is OS-specific and is shown in the output of `fscanary -help`.
 It can be overridden with the `-config` command line argument -config.
 For example:

 ```